Vancouver’s Winter Farmers Market takes place on Saturdays from November until April in the parking lot at Nat Bailey Stadium at 4601 Ontario Street.

 There are a number of farmers markets during the winter in the Lower Mainland, and the one at Nat Bailey Stadium is one of the largest, with up to about 75 market stalls on a busy day.

-It’s a big market and runs from 10 am until 2 pm rain or shine from early November until around the third week of April.
+It’s a big market and runs on Saturdays from 10 am until 2 pm rain or shine from early November until around the third week of April.

 Each week there are food trucks serving hot refreshments, musicians entertaining the crowds, and vendors selling locally-grown fruits and vegetables, meats, baked goods, homemade preserves and handmade artisan crafts.